 The online age has made this problem more acute.
 Scammers today don’t even have to visit a physical casino to pull their scams.
 Fortunately, casino security is well adjusted to handle those trying to pull a fast one, both online and in land-based venues.
 But it doesn’t stop them trying, and casinos invest millions every year in protecting their legitimate customers and their business from these crimes.

-Casino scams and tricks require meticulous planning, sophistication and the brass neck to pull it off undetected.
+Successful scams and tricks require meticulous planning, sophistication and the brass neck to pull it off undetected.
 While those running the scams are invariably caught, their ways and means range from the intelligent to the downright brazen.
 Here are the top greatest casino scams in history, and the people who tried and in some cases succeeded in pulling them off.